|

 to be made with an attitude of quietness and humility,

-corresponds exactly to the whole attitude of the Christian
+which corresponds exactly to the whole attitude of the Christian

 mentality.
 Jesus condemned prayer by memorization (Matthew